The Plain Truth foresaw Japan’s place in the coming Asian super-alliance.

 The experts at the intelligence firm Stratfor agree: “China and Russia, bound together into the tightest alliance, can change the regional balance in Eurasia but cannot affect the global balance …” (April 16, 2001).
 If you add Japan, however, with its cutting edge technological prowess, its 128 million people and its naval might, then this formidable bloc suddenly becomes a force that could transform the global balance of power.

-After Japan wreaked some of the worst brutality in history on China before and during World War ii.
-In light of Toyko’s failure to apologize in a way that has soothed Beijing, tight cooperation between the two seemed wildly unlikely.
+After Japan wreaked some of the worst brutality in history on China before and during World War ii, and Toyko failed to apologize in a way that soothed Beijing, tight cooperation between the two seemed wildly unlikely.
 Yet, even in the thick of that tension, the Plain Truth predicted that one day the two Asian powers would rally together.
 “There is an utter inevitability of the ultimate tie-up between Japan and Red China!” the February 1963 Plain Truth said.
 “The big question is how long China will remain ‘Red’ and survive without a tie-up with Japanese capitalism.”